gracelang/language/website/tutorial/variables/lists.md

 Lists let us access individual elements using the method `at(_)`, and iterate over their contents using the method `do(_)`, or using `for(_)do(_)`.

-In _standardGrace_, a list is created like this:
+In the _standard_ dialect, a list is created like this:

 ```
-def animals = list.withAll ["dog", "cat", "whale", "bird", "mouse"]
+def animals = list ["dog", "cat", "whale", "bird", "mouse"]
-def sizes = list.withAll [52, 78, 45, 23]
+def sizes = list [52, 78, 45, 23]
 ```
 and in dialect _beginningStudent_, which does not use square brackets, like this: